-Emerald Ash Borer - The Louisiana Department of Agriculture and Forestry (LDAF) has a quarantine in place to prevent the spread of the emerald ash borer (EAB"), Agrilus planipennis Fairmaire (see LAC 7:XV.167).
-This includes the parishes of Bossier, Claiborne, Lincoln, Union and Webster as of February 2017.
+LDAF has a quarantine in place to prevent the spread of the emerald ash borer (EAB"), Agrilus planipennis Fairmaire (see LAC 7:XV.167).
+This includes the parishes of Bienville, Bossier, Caddo, Claiborne, Jackson, Lincoln, Morehouse, Ouachita, Union and Webster.
 The quarantine limits the movement of "regulated articles" outside of the quarantine unless treated according to approved methods including fumigation, heat treatment, and chipping.
 "Regulated articles" include the EAB in all of its life stages; firewood of all hardwood (non-coniferous) species; nursery stock, green lumber, and other material living, dead, cut, or fallen, including logs, stumps, roots, branches, and composted and uncomposted chips of the genus Fraxinus (commonly known as "ash"); and any other article, product, or means of conveyance identified by a LDAF inspector.
 Ash nursery stock is prohibited from being moved outside of EAB quarantine areas as there are no acceptable treatments for nursery stock.
 The authorized local government or state agency is responsible to ensure that personnel and contractors hauling, staging or other otherwise managing the debris are aware of and abiding by this LDAF-issued regulation.
-For any questions concerning the quarantine of the EAB contact Mr. Richard Miller at 225-952-8053 or via email millerr@ldaf.state.la.us.